 ANITA PAGE (1910 – 2008)

-Anita Page was a big star in the days of the flapper at the biggest studio of the day, M-G-M. Page was born Anita Evelyn Pomares in Flushing, New York.
+Was a big star in the days of the flapper at the biggest studio of the day, MGM.
+Page was born Anita Evelyn Pomares in Flushing, New York.
 Her lineage was Spanish.
 After moving to Hollywood, she got a contract at MGM and was a hit in her second film Our Dancing Daughters opposite Joan Crawford in 1928.
-Two more hits followed for this flapper film trio.
-In 1929 she made The Flying Fleet, the first film about Naval Aviation and one filmed at Pensacola and North Island, which included scenes of the Hotel del Coronado, Tent City, and the bay.
+Two more hits followed in this flapper film genre.
+In 1929 she made The Flying Fleet, the first film about Naval Aviation, filmed at Pensacola and North Island, which included scenes of Hotel del Coronado, Tent City, and San Diego bay.
 Anita retired from MGM in 1933.
 She married Navy Lt. (later Admiral) Hershel House in 1937 and moved to 717 A Avenue in Coronado where she and her husband lived many years.